bomillo/ScreenSpaceReflectionsForURP/README.md

  # ScreenSpaceReflection for URP
 Simplistic SSR implementation for forward renderer of URP.
 Can be used only for **othrographic** projection and due to lack of smothness information it uses diffrent method of defining which surface is reflective (reflects only on pixels which Y position equals 0).
+It's made with Unity 2021.1.24f1.

 <p align="center">
     <img src="./SSR_ship.PNG">